AustinGil/presentations/edge-compute.md

 layout: statement
 ---

-# Client-Side Rendering
+# Client-Side

-JavaScript (or WebAssembly) running in the user's browser generates HTML.
+(JavaScript, service workers, WASM)

+User downloads JavaScript that runs on **THEIR** machine to generate HTML.

 <!--